mikerogers123/json-schema-to-md-cookiecutter/README.md

 * `project_description` will be s pre-populated sentence describing the project using the `documentation_purpose`
 * `documentation_purpose` is what you are generating documentation for (e.g. events, data models)

-After generating the project, the post-generation script will run a Windows `.bat` script to initialise a Git repository.

-See `README.md` in generated project for further information on application lifecycle.
+See `README.md` in generated project for further information on then application.